Serbian Royal families

 She was strict and serious.
 There was a story that she had killed one of Miloš’s mistresses, beautiful Petrija, with a flintlock holster pistol!
 They would often come into conflict.
 The residence of Princess Ljubica, located in Belgrade, was built as her residence.

 Besides Milan and Michael, they had three more daughters, while four children died in infancy.
 She was buried in the Krušedol monastery on Fruška Gora mountain.

-Furthermore, there were rumors that Prince Miloš also had at least eight other illegitimate children and numerous mistresses…
+Furthermore, there were rumours that Prince Miloš also had at least eight other illegitimate children and numerous mistresses…

 Michael (Mihailo) Obrenović

-Prince Miloš was forced to abdicate for despotic behavior.
+Prince Miloš was forced to abdicate for despotic behaviour.
 He was succeeded by his son Milan, who died of illness after only a month of the rule.

 Then his second son Michael came to the throne and he ruled twice.
 He first assumed power in 1839, after the death of his brother.
 Michael ruled until 1842 when he was overthrown after the uprising.
 His wife was Julia, the daughter of Hungarian Count Hunyady.
 They met at the court of Vienna, but the marriage did not last long.
 Julia could not have children and she returned to Vienna to live a free life.

-Do you know that prince Michael wrote the famous poem:
+Do you know that Prince Michael wrote one famous poem?

-“Što se bore misli moje” (Why do my thoughts torture me)? 🙂
+Well, it is the poem “Što se bore misli moje” (Why do my thoughts torture me) 🙂

 After the overthrow of Prince Alexander (son of Karadjordje) and after the death of his father Prince Milos in 1860, Michael became the Prince of Serbia again.
 He became a good diplomat but ruled autocratically in domestic politics.
 Prince Michael was assassinated at Kosutnjak in 1868 and was buried in the Church of St. Michael the Archangel in Belgrade.